-In April and May 2020 Edge Hill academics were inspired to write blog pieces exploring the immediate impact of lockdown as it related to their research interests.
+RELATED STORY: In April and May 2020 Edge Hill academics were inspired to write blog pieces exploring the immediate impact of lockdown as it related to their research interests.
 These pieces looked at a wide spectrum of geographical and demographic groups and explored many areas, from the arts, to autism, politics to prisons, and more.
 We converted this blog into an online publication and it now stands as both an historic and contemporary account of our immediate response to the pandemic.

-You can also add your own response to any post – but please ensure that comments are also both measured and apolitical!
+We invite all EHU academics to submit blog pieces that are immediate, pithy, yet apolitical and approximately 500 words.
+We encourage our readers to add your own response to any post – but please ensure that comments are also both measured and apolitical!

 If you would like to submit a post – please do so via ISR@edgehill.ac.uk